Queens Park Rangers F.C.: Songs and chants

+The Clash song 'London Calling' is often used at Middlesbrough F.C. and Fulham F.C, however it is widely regarded as QPR's due to the fact they supported, especially the lead guitarist Mick Jones QPR.

+Mascot

+Jude The Cat is QPR's current mascot, inspired by a black cat who began living at the stadium in the 1990s and was viewed as a source of good luck to the team by then-manager Gerry Francis.
+Both the cat and mascot were named 'Jude' in reference to the club's roots as St. Jude's Institute.

 Famous fans

-QPR have a number of celebrity supporters, including comedian Bill Bailey, musicians Pete Doherty (who used to write a QPR fanzine entitled All Quiet on the Western Avenue), Ian Gillan of Deep Purple, Robert Smith of The Cure, Mick Jones of The Clash and Glen Matlock of The Sex Pistols; politicians Michael Gove and Alan Johnson; actor Martin Clunes; documentary-maker Louis Theroux, and former England cricketer Alex Tudor.
+QPR have a number of celebrity supporters, including comedian Bill Bailey, musicians Pete Doherty (who used to write a QPR fanzine entitled All Quiet on the Western Avenue), Ian Gillan of Deep Purple, Robert Smith of The Cure, Mick Jones of The Clash, Glen Matlock of The Sex Pistols, Andrew Ridgeley of Wham! and Nick Cave; politicians Michael Gove and Alan Johnson; actor Martin Clunes; documentary-maker Louis Theroux, former England cricketer Alex Tudor and actor Robin Askwith.